 The Chosen Many: The franchise developed this as new teams were added every year, to the point that there's a bit of Fridge Logic that if things got bad enough the current Rangers could always call for support.
 However, it gets subverted when previous Rangers are brought up in Dino Thunder; as it's noted that most former Rangers can't help them because they're retired, depowered, and/or out of contact.
 Ultimately, each Ranger team is largely on their own.

 City of Adventure: Angel Grove for the first 6 seasons; after that each season has its own city.
+Specifically:

 Clip Show/Recap Episode: One in every season starting with Lost Galaxy, though earlier seasons occasionally had them too, especially shortly before or after a power switch in the Mighty Morphin to Zeo days.